skip to content

 Reporting obligations

-Under section 15A of the Act serious registrable offenders may be required to make additional reports as declared by the Commissioner of Police.
+Under section 15A of the Act, serious registrable offenders may be required to make additional reports as declared by the Commissioner of Police.

-Despite any other provision in the Act, if a registrable offender has reportable contact with a child [defined in s 4A], the registrable offender must provide details of the contact to the Commissioner within two days of the contact occurring [s 20A].
+Despite any other provision in the Act, if a registrable offender has reportable contact with a child [defined in s 4A], the registrable offender must provide details of the contact to the Commissioner within 2 days of the contact occurring [s 20A].

 Penalty for failing to comply with reporting obligations